roodi/roodi/README.txt

 * ForLoopCheck - Check that for loops aren't used (Use Enumerable.each instead)
 * MethodNameCheck - Check that method names match convention.
 * MethodLineCountCheck - Check that the number of lines in a method is below the threshold.
+* ModuleNameCheck - Check that module names match convention.
+* ParameterNumberCheck - Check that the number of parameters on a method is below the threshold.

 == LICENSE: